avocado-framework/avocado/docs/source/WritingTests.rst

     if __name__ == "__main__":
         job.main()

-This a simple test you can write for avocado.
+This is about the simplest test you can write for avocado (at least, one using the avocado APIs).
+An avocado test is basically a class that inherits from :mod:`avocado.test.Test` and could have any name you might like (we'll trust you'll choose a good name, although we do recommend that the name uses the CamelCase convention, for PEP8 consistency).

 Note that the test object provides you with a number of convenience attributes, such as ``self.log``, that lets you log debug, info, error and warning messages.
-Also, we note the parameter passing system that avocado provides: We frequently want to pass parameters to tests, and we can do that through what we call a `multiplex file`, which is a configuration file that not only allows you to provide params to your test, but also easily create a validation matrix in a concise way.
+Also, we note the parameter passing system that avocado
+provides: We frequently want to pass parameters to tests, and we can do that through what we call a `multiplex file`, which is a configuration file that not only allows you to provide params to your test, but also easily create a validation matrix in a concise way.
 You can find more about the multiplex file format on :doc:`MultiplexConfig`.

 Saving test generated (custom) data
 ===================================